What is the DBS?

 Anglia Ruskin University will not provide third parties with information regarding your Disclosure.

 The DBS Recheck process (Nursing, Midwifery, ODP and Social Work students only)

 All students studying Nursing, Midwifery and Operating Department Practice courses will be required to complete a DBS and Good Health Declaration form at the beginning of each progression year of their course.

 Social Work students will be required to obtain new DBS Enhanced Level clearance towards the end of the 2nd year of study to allow entry into practice placements in years 3 and 4.
 Social Work students will be expected to meet the £51.20 processing fee.

 If you have intermitted from your course of study you must ensure you have a valid DBS Enhanced Disclosure in place before you can return to training from intermission.

 A valid DBS Disclosure certificate must have been completed through Anglia Ruskin University at Enhanced Level and be less than 6 months old on the date that you return to your course.

-You will be contacted 8-12 weeks prior to your return date and provided with a DBS application pack.
-Please return this as promptly as possible as without clearance you will be unable to attend any of your practice placements and this could jeopardise the completion of your course.
+You will be contacted 8-12 weeks prior to your return date and provided with a DBS online link.
+Please complete this as promptly as possible as without clearance you will be unable to attend any of your practice placements and this could jeopardise the completion of your course

-If you have any questions relating to DBS please contact the DBS Officers, Fleur Mitchell or Fiona Whitehead on 01245 684984 or email DBSOfficer@anglia.ac.uk.
+If you have any questions relating to DBS please contact the DBS Officers on 01245 684984 or email DBSOfficer@anglia.ac.uk.